Yashu-Simform/Python/README.md

     ```

 ### Python Functions
--   reversed(): Take any iterable and reversed it and returns the iteratorfor this reveresed object.
+-   reversed(): Take any iterable and reversed it and returns the iterator for this reveresed object.

     ![reversed function](./Outputs/reversed_function.png)